LeoPlatform/serverless-leo/README.md

 serverless create bot --name my-bot-name --type load --language node --destination my-write-queue
 ```

+## Rust specifc
+In order to register this lambda in your workspace, you need to add the path to the folder in your root cargo.toml workspace members.

 At this point, you will have a new project with a `bots` directory including your new bot.
 There are two things to setup before your service can be deployed.
 1. Set the name and deploymentBucket of your service in the root `serverless.yml` file
 2. Update the `leo_config.js` file to include the leo bus values your service will use